 Equifax: 888 548 7878 or equifax.com

-All 3 credit bureaus (Equifax, Experian, and TransUnion) are equally important.
-But the biggest one, with more clients and revenue is Experian.
+All 3 credit bureaus (Equifax, Experian, and TransUnion) are equally important and are equally used.
+But the biggest one, with more clients and revenue, is Experian.

 Keep your credit history up to date